Cajac/picoCTF-Writeups/picoCTF_2021/Forensics/tunn3l_v1s10n.md

 After some research (a.k.a.
 Googling) I find that the magic bytes `0x42 0x4D` is for a BMP image file.

-Now, we need to figure out what fields in the BMP header is corrupt and need to be fixed.
+Now, we need to figure out what fields in the BMP header is corrupt and fix them.

 ### Fixing the BMP header

 Fixing the header is made considerably easier with this help:
 * A [specification of the file format](https://en.wikipedia.org/wiki/BMP_file_format)
-* At least on known good file of the same format
+* At least one known good file of the same format
 * A tool which can parse the headers for you such as the [010 Editor](https://www.sweetscape.com/010editor/) with its [binary templates](https://www.sweetscape.com/010editor/templates.html)

 Reading from the beginning of the header the following values seems corrupt/wrong: